CurtisLeeBolin/ArchLinuxConfigs/README.md

 # Arch Linux Configs

-Just some docs, config files, and scripts for ArchLinux.
+Some docs and config files I wrote and use.

 ## Licence
 Unless otherwise noted all code here is Public Domain (Unlicense).